RWTH-E3D/ressourcenwaechter/README.md

 ### Software & Firmware

-The codebase is structured into three main components:
+The codebase is structured into following main components:

 1. **Firmware:** Code running on embedded microcontrollers.